Chairman: Christoph Lees MB BS BSC MD

 Clerk to the Governors: PC Taylor JP FCA FRSA

-Christoph lives with his wife Paula and two young sons in London and on the Island.
-He sails an X boat from Yarmouth and has a passion for British Leyland cars of the 1960s and 1970s.
+Christoph lives with his wife Paula and two sons in London and on the Island, and has been a governor of Ryde School since 2013 leading the Strategic Committee and 2016 as Vice Chairman.

 Anthony McIsaac MA DPhil (Hereditary Governor)